evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 385 liters (13.6 CU FT).
 With the rear seat folded down, this expands to 1267 liters (44.7 CU FT).
-On the roof, you can load up to 0 kg (0.0 lbs).

 The vehicle’s maximum weight is 2420 kg (5335 lbs), with a base weight of 1884 kg (4154 lbs).
 This allows for a maximum load of 536 kg (1182 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.